brimdata/zed/zql/docs/search-syntax/README.md

    An attempted field/value match `host=10.47.21.1` would not match the event counted in the middle row of this table, since ZQL recognizes the bare value `10.47.21.1` as an IP address before comparing it to all the fields named `host` that it sees in the input stream.
 However, `host="10.47.21.1"` would match, since the quotes cause ZQL to treat the value as a string.

 2. The correct operator must be chosen based on whether the field type is primitive or complex.
 For example, `id.resp_h=10.150.0.85` will match in our sample data because `id.resp_h` is a primitive type, `addr`.
 However, to check if the same IP had been a transmitting host in a `files` event, the syntax `10.150.0.85 in tx_hosts` would be used because `tx_hosts` is a complex type, `set[addr]`.
+See the section below on [Containment](#containment) for details in the `in` operator.

 See the [Data Types](../data-types/README.md) page for more details on types and the operators for working with them.